-Accounting & Financial Reports
+Accounting and Financial Reports in TallyPrime

-Accounting and financial reports are an overview of the financial results, financial position, and cash flows of a business.
+Accounting reports and financial reports in TallyPrime are an overview of the financial results, financial position, and cash flows of a business.
 In order to assess a business’s performance and financial position, all its transactions have to be summarised and analysed over a period of time.
 This is where accounting reports enter the picture.
 They help you organise and present raw financial data, and turn it into useful information.

 Balance Sheet is a real-time snapshot of your company’s financial position at any point in time.
 It provides a clear picture of your assets, liabilities, and equity, and also shows the resources that your company owns and owes, along with the sources of financing for those resources.